Yellowstone National Park wolves observed bringing ‘toys’ to pups

-Wolves and humans have a lot more in common than you might think, at least when it comes to appeasing an anxious child.
+(KTLA) – Wolves and humans have a lot more in common than you might think, at least when it comes to providing entertainment for their offspring.

 On Tuesday, Yellowstone National Park shared video on social media which showed adult wolves from a well-known pack traveling back to their den with some unusual items.

-Video from a trail camera shot earlier in spring showed the wolves carrying antlers, bones and sticks back to the den as an offering for their awaiting pups.
+Trail camera video shot earlier in spring showed the wolves carrying antlers, bones and sticks back to the den as an offering for their awaiting pups.

 The reason for the peculiar wildlife behavior is actually more humanlike than you might imagine.